chris00walker/domain-model/DDD_Artefacts/docs/v2/ubiquitous-language/guidelines/ubiquitous_language_guidelines.md

   Product.authenticate() // not Product.verify() or Product.check()
   ```
 ## Domain Language Glossary
-See the [Domain Language Glossary](../glossary/README.md) for the authoritative list of all domain terms, their definitions, and context-specific variations.
+See the [Domain Glossary](./glossary.md) for the authoritative list of all domain terms, their definitions, and context-specific variations.
 ## Compliance Checklist
 - [ ] Does the term reflect a concept that domain experts recognize?
 - [ ] Is the term consistently used in code, documentation, and conversation?